-Start the initial meeting with your mentor as a ‘get to know you’ session and then work out what you want to learn from them and how they can assist you in your career goals.
+Start the initial meeting with your mentor as a ‘get to know you’ session, then work out what you want to learn from them and how they can assist you in your career goals.

-Have an idea of what you want to get out of the experience for more constructive conversations with your mentor.
+Have an idea of what you want from the experience for more constructive conversations with your mentor.

 It is worth putting yourself out there and getting involved.

 Use it as an opportunity to explore another person’s role and experiences even if you don’t have a concrete goal to achieve.

 Offer structure by thinking critically about your career and what you’d like to do in the short, medium and long term.
 Be honest with your mentor and have frank discussions, including going into detail about specific experiences to learn from them.